-After cooking: When they are well cooled, place them in a box or in a storage bag and put them in the freezer for up to 3 months.
-Let them defrost at room temperature or use the defrost setting on your microwave.
+Before cooking, after cutting your buns, place them in a box or a conservation bag and put them in the freezer for up to 3 months.
+Or after cooking when they are well cooled, place them in a box or in a storage bag and put them in the freezer for up to 3 months.

 To make your buns a little fresher, you can warm them up slightly in the microwave on low power.
 They will regain their soft and gooey texture.

 - Kanelbullar Suedish cinnamon buns

 - Chocolate babka recipe

 - Buchteln sweet yeast rolls

 - Chocolate star bread

 - French brioche toast

 - Sesame bagels